 SHINICHI OLA TAKAHASHI

+Shinichi Ola Takahashi was born on July 10, 1947, in the Miyagi prefecture of Japan.
 From 1965 to 1970, he studied at Aoyama Art School and the Kuwasawa Design School in Tokyo.
 After his academic endeavors, he began working in Araki Design and Daba Studios in Tokyo.
-Consequently, Shin had a growing sense of discrepancy between commercial design and the fine arts.
-This ultimately led him, in 1971, to take advantage of his one-man show at the Ginza (Namiki gallery) to devote himself to his own work.
-He became captivated by “Nihon-ga” (Japanese-style paintings) and soon fell into a period of creating religious paintings, particularly focused on “Jigoku-e” (hell scenes).
-His pictures expressed a mortal man’s anxiety, and even views of cowardice.
-He prominently followed his principle belief that it is better to produce compositions -- not of delicate beauty -- but of the humble and ugly; to look squarely at what is terrible to see, because we live in the face of death.
-He cherished the ambition to pursue the authentic beauty of a component without any illusion.
+Consequently, Shin grew a strong sense of discrepancy between commercial design and the fine arts.
+This realization led him to focus on his own work, and in 1971, he held a one-man show at the Ginza Namiki gallery.
+During this time, he became captivated by “Nihon-ga” (Japanese-style paintings) and soon delved into creating religious paintings, particularly focused on “Jigoku-e” (hell scenes).
+His pieces expressed a mortal man’s anxiety, and even views of cowardice.

 Exhibition History